There are two ways to acquire mason bees for your bee house.

 - You can supply an alluring environment and draw native species to your yard.

-As I’ve mentioned in previous posts you can attract Mason bees by providing a:
+As I’ve mentioned in previous posts you can attract mason bees by providing the following:

 – Providing nesting materials like clay based mud that is dampened often

 – Native plant species that have a staggered bloom time within 300 ft of the bee house

 It’s important to provide native plants to your bees because these are the species that native bees best recognize.
 However, unless you’re a local botanists, it can be hard to identify what plants are native to your area while perusing around the local nursery.
 Ask nursery employees for help.
 They often have extensive knowledge about local flora and can help put together a nice assortment.

 But if you’re shopping at a Super Center, or online with a seed catalogue, you might be on your own to navigate and identify native species.
 Here are some tips that can help.